alexchoicy/4915M/README.md

 conDB

-change to user & password to the one you login to your mySQL
+change the user & password to the one you login to your mySQL